Are you a new mom looking for the best exercises to help you bounce back?

 Comment below and let me know!

-Brittany N Robles is a full-time OBGYN, a NASM certified personal trainer, and health & fitness expert.
-She holds a Masters of Public Health degree in maternal health with a special interest in exercise and nutrition.
+Brittany Robles is a full-time OBGYN physician, a NASM certified trainer, and a prenatal and postnatal fitness specialist.
+She holds a Master of Public Health degree in maternal health with a special interest in exercise and nutrition.
 She is also the co-author of The White Coat Trainer.
 Learn more about her here.

 Sharing is Caring – Send This To A Mom In Need!